reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ### PCB design

 The purpose of the repositories and documentation is to enable other labs to produce their own Modular LED Displays.
-Different manufacturers and assemblers of PCBs might require slightly different versions of the fabrication files.
+Different PCB manufacturers and assemblers might require slightly different versions of the fabrication files.
 Therefore it is necessary to share the PCB design files so that these labs can generate fabrication files according to their assembly houses.
-At this time (2020), some manufacturers also start accepting design files, for example, from KiCad to export the fabrication files in the exact format they need.
+At this time (2020), some PCB manufacturers also start accepting design files, for example, from KiCad to export the fabrication files in the exact format they need.
 So even if you decide not to share the schematic design files and only want to provide a schematic drawing instead, a shared PCB design file will make life easier for everyone.

 PCBs for the Modular LED Displays were designed either with OrCAD or KiCad.
 The design files for OrCAD uses `*.brd` as a file extension while KiCad uses `*.kicad_pcb` at this stage.
 For example, the G4 panel driver starting with version 1, has been developed in OrCAD while the panel communication board is being developed in KiCAD.
 Consequently, the [driver board's repository](https://github.com/floesche/Panel-G4-Hardware) is used to track the latest design iteration in the OrCAD file format as a `*.brd` file.
 Similarly, the [comm board's repository](https://github.com/floesche/panels_g4_hardware/tree/master/atmega328/four_panel/20mm_matrix/ver3/comm/) contains the latest design iteration in a KiCad file format that uses the extension `*.kicad_pcb`.